How to Become a Travel Writer (& Get Paid For It)

 - Reviews

-They can specialize in writing about places where they live or spend significant time, or they may write about many places they visit.
+Writers can specialize in places where they live or spend significant time, or they may write about many places they visit.

 This is the most lucrative route in my experience.
 It’s also where my skills lie.